griffinht/griffinht.com/src/blog/unpublished/racknerd/guixsysteminstallonforeigndistro.md

 # Booting the new system

 From the RackNerd control panel I disabled "Rescue Mode" and the system booted to my new system without a hitch.

+# Managing the system from the control panel

+Why doesn't the shut down button work?
+This is we forget the `elogind-service`

+(use-service-modules desktop)
+(service elogind-service-type)

 # Managing the Guix system